maxilian/sre-jenkins-chef/installing-chef.md

 ---

-## WORKING WITH COOKBOOKS AND REPOSITORY
+## WORKING WITH COOKBOOKS AND REPOSITORIES

 1. initialize directory .chef/cookbooks in user home as a git repository and provide identity owner for this local repo